-Records are archived in such a way that they cannot be deleted or destroyed.
-Controls are in place to ensure that only authorized personnel are able to manage the archive without modifying integrity, authenticity and confidentiality of the contained records.
+Records shall be archived in such a way that they cannot be deleted or destroyed.
+Controls shall be in place to ensure that only authorized personnel are able to manage the archive without modifying integrity, authenticity and confidentiality of the contained records.